Best MVNO carrier 2025

 Reasons to avoid

-The majority of the best MVNO carriers are lower-cost alternatives that don't offer much more over their base carrier(s).
-Google Fi Wireless uses T-Mobile's network in the United States for solid overall coverage.
-While few phones are compatible with its 'Designed for Fi' feature (the ability to automatically switch to open Wi-Fi networks when they are available), if you have a compatible device like the Google Pixel 9 or the Samsung Galaxy S24 Ultra, you should have great service with full 5G access.
+The majority of the best MVNO carriers are lower-cost alternatives that don't offer a lot more when compared to their base carrier(s).
+However, Google Fi Wireless utilizes the T-Mobile network in the United States for solid overall coverage.
+While few phones are compatible with its 'Designed for Fi' feature (for automatic switching to open Wi-Fi networks when they are available), if you have a compatible device such as the Google Pixel 9 or the Samsung Galaxy S24 Ultra, you should have reliable service with full 5G access.

-The biggest feature that sets Google Fi Wireless apart, is international service on the Flexible and Unlimited Plus plans.
+The biggest feature that sets Google Fi Wireless apart is international service on the Flexible and Unlimited Plus plans.
 If you're traveling in any of the over 200 supported countries, your data will cost the same as it does at home.
 You will also get unlimited texts but will need to pay $0.20 per minute for calls.
-Do keep in mind that the Simply Unlimited plan doesn't include most of these international perks, nor does it include shareable data.
+Do keep in mind that the Simply Unlimited plan doesn't come with most of these international usage perks, nor does it include shareable data.

 How to choose